filipkrw/godot-omnidirectional-movement/README.md

 https://github.com/filipkrw/godot-omnidirectional-movement/assets/34350914/0b9ffeec-a1cf-4b47-b1aa-565b08a71d39

-Repeat for all animations in the list and import them into Godot like the idle animations.
+Repeat for all animations in the list and import them into Godot like the idle animation.

 ## Diagonals